Target date funds

 There are fees and expenses associated with investing through an employer’s retirement plan.
 High investment fees and costs can reduce your long-term retirement savings.
 The lower the costs, the better it is for you.

-Our target date funds are managed by a Portfolio Oversight Committee, a team of veteran investment professionals who have navigated good and bad market conditions.
+Our target date funds are managed by a committee of veteran investment professionals who have navigated good and bad market conditions.

 Our approach to allocating between stocks and bonds puts more emphasis on stocks than some other target date funds.
 This helps manage the risk of investors outliving their savings.
 We also place a greater emphasis on dividend-paying stocks in an effort to provide more equity exposure while managing volatility.